Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Patient Care Processes and Outcomes

 At the Cedars-Sinai Spine Center, a number of aspects of patient care are monitored for patients undergoing spinal procedures.
-These include:
+Cedars-Sinai outcomes are also compared to the outcomes expected for a clinical similar patient population, when this comparative data is available.
+These measures include:

 Average Length of Stay